configuration

 - the dbpwd is not required when the database user has the default password

-You can find examples for the oberon.ini configuration into the /etc/samples folder.
+You can find examples for the oberon.ini configuration into the /etc/samples/client folder.

-B - If the desktop client access Oberon throw the Oberon RMI server we need to set the RMI service URL in the configuration file (oberon.ini )
+B - If the desktop client access OBEROn throw the OBEROn RMI server you need to set the RMI service URL in the configuration file (oberon.ini )

 Description